 In order for us to find you the best deal we typically need a recent bill, your business’s registration information, your MPAN/MPRN numbers and the end date of your current contract.
 You will be able to find most of this information on a bill or you can request it from your current supplier.

 The number will start with an ‘S’ and is usually printed on a bill.
 Below is an example of what your MPAN will look like.
 You will find this printed on your electricity bill.

 Your MPRN for gas can be found on your gas bill under the supply details section and will show as a series of up to 10digits.
 See below example.

 Gas meter point reference: 5094211379

 Half-hourly meters provide more accurate information by providing electronic meter reads every 30 minutes.
-Half hourly meters are typically used by large/high energy users with a demand higher than 100kVA.
-You can ascertain whether you are a half hourly customer by checking the top line of your MPAN and to see if it starts 00.
+Half hourly meters are typically used by large/high energy users with a demand higher than 100kW.
+You can see whether you are a half hourly customer by checking the top line of your MPAN and to see if it starts 00.
 You will find this on a copy of your bill under supply details.
 You can also tell as there will be a communications link so the meter can be read remotely daily.
 We have allocated account managers that specialise with dealing with Half Hourly meters for our clients.

 If you have just taken over a property you will be supplied by the same supplier (incumbent)as the previous occupier.
 Often they will charge you “out of contract” rates which are normally higher.
 You should always check and arrange a new supply contract shortly after moving in to ensure you are on the best rate for you and your business.